RaviTambade/TFLJAVA/notes/LIFO.md

 # 🧱 **LinkedList as Stack**

-Now Rohan walks to the board and writes:
+Now Ravi walks to the board and writes:

 ```java
 package com.dsa.stack;